-“We have a development, Sir,” he says.
-I look over at Allen who automatically knows what I am asking him and nods.
+“We have a development, sir,” he says.
+I look over at Allen who automatically knows what I’m asking him and nods.
 I follow Jason into the security office.
 He gestures for me to take a seat at the desk in front of the largest monitor.

 I still wasn’t prepared enough.